vyasankit2008/react-login-and-authentication/README.md

-# React App : React App : Login with Authentication
+# React App : Login with Authentication

 The project is a client web application built with React.js that provides user login functionalities and diffrent pages management.